 The Cosmos Country is a region that transforms into a rainbow of colours during the summer.
 Not only is the Cosmos Country known for its cosmos but also for the lively farming towns, large mining operations and power stations, which produce electricity for the majority of South Africa’s Citizens.View More

 The Cultural Heartland is famous for the indigenous Ndebele tribes, with their bright multicoloured arts and crafts.
 To see these arts and crafts simply visit the following villages: Kwaggafontein, Matibifi, Waterval.
 While visiting these villages you will be able to learn about the Ndebele tribes and experience the warm African spirit for yourself.View More

 Grass & Wetlands

-The Mpumalanga Grass and Wetlands are the best areas in the province for those who like to gaze into the sky, at the stars or in search of rare bird life.
-This serene region is also filled with beauty on earth in the form of imposing mountains, idyllic lakes, and ancient rock formations.
-Visiting the region is also provides a glimpse into the past to discover the setting of the fierce battle of Chrissiesmeer, view bushmen rock paintings, and encounter evidence of the ancient Legoya nation.View More
+The Grass & Wetlands are the best places for those who would like to go stargazing and for those who are in search of rare birdlife.
+This tranquil region is filled with spectacular mountains, lakes and ancient rock formations.
+When you visit the region you can also learn about the Battle of Chrissiesmeer, see the Bushmen rock paintings and see the evidence of the ancient Legoya nation.View More

 The Wild Frontier shares it borders Mozambique, Swaziland, making it possible to achieve the feat of visiting three countries in one day.
 Visit the historic town of Barberton a fantastic reminder of South Africa during the gold rush.
 The Wild Frontier is also referred to as the cradle of life, because of the important archaeological findings in the area that date back more than three billion years.View More